 Passion flower (Passiflora incarnata) is a type of plant similar to the plant that produces passion fruit.
-The plant can be dried and used to make tea or other herbal supplements.
-It is traditionally used to treat anxiety and help with sleep.
+Passion flower can be dried and used to make tea or other herbal supplements.
+It is traditionally used as an alternative therapy to treat anxiety and help with sleep.

 Passion flower may work by increasing the efficiency of GABA, a neurotransmitter (chemical messenger) in the brain.
 GABA inhibits the activity of cells in the brain, so increasing its efficiency has an overall “slowing down” effect on the brain.
 This can relive anxiety, which is often experienced by people who have depression.
 It may also boost other chemicals in the brain that can affect mood (such as serotonin).